MCW Metrocab: History

 Weymann's Ltd and then Metro-Cammell-Weymann had built the Beardmore Mk 7 taxi until 1966, it was not a surprise that they sought to replace it with their own design, rather more that it took them so long to get a replacement into production.

 The basic design of the vehicle dated back at least as far as 1970 when a prototype was caught in Westminster undergoing London trials.
-The overall profile of the vehicle closely matched that of the Metrocab as launched 17 years later, although the original front grill, taken from a 1970 Ford Cortina Mk II, was superseded by a more contemporary design by the time the vehicle entered production using headlamps and grille from the Ford Granada Mk 2.
+The overall profile of the vehicle closely matched that of the Metrocab as launched 17 years later, although the original front grille, taken from a 1970 Ford Cortina Mk II, was superseded by a more contemporary design by the time the vehicle entered production using headlamps and grille from the Ford Granada Mk 2.
 The taillight units came from the Escort Cabriolet, while the dash moulding is from the Austin Rover Maestro/Montego.
 It was presented in early 1987 and featured a particularly low floor to make entry and egress simpler.
+This made it the first accessible black cab in London.

 The taxicab manufacturing business was sold by MCW to Reliant in 1989 and the vehicle remained in production with Metrocab, the new company.
-In 1997 the Series II Metrocab was announced with many cosmetic changes, in particular a new grille, bumper and light design.
+In 1997, the Series II Metrocab was announced with many cosmetic changes, in particular a new grille, bumper and light design.
 The Metrocab featured a range of different badges, reflecting its varied ownership; originally with the MCW logo, it then featured a Reliant badge, before the full Metrocab name was displayed on the leading edge of the bonnet in a similar style to Land Rover as part of the Series II facelift.

-Prince Philip sometimes used a LPG equipped Metrocab around London.
+Prince Philip sometimes used an LPG-equipped Metrocab around London.
+Metrocabs were also employed as patient transport vehicles by the London, Mid Glamorgan, North Yorkshire, and Royal Berkshire ambulance services.

 Vehicle features

 The vehicle had a Ford Transit 2.5 litre direct-injected diesel engine and incorporated many notable features for a taxi.
 The chassis is from galvanized steel and the bodywork was constructed from fibreglass.
 It was the first Hackney carriage model to have disc brakes as standard (from 1992), it also had a seven-passenger seat option, and wheelchair access.

 Many of the parts came from other car builders including headlights and front indicators from the Ford Granada Mk 2 (which had been out of production for two years by 1987), rear lights from the Escort Mk 4 Cabriolet and various switches and controls from the Austin Maestro/Montego range were used.
-Due to the fibreglass construction and virtually bulletproof engine, many of these vehicles are still in daily use over 20 years later.
+Due to the fibreglass construction and virtually bulletproof engine, many of these vehicles were still in daily use over 20 years later.
 Spare parts and workshop advice is available from a small number of specialist repairers.